नौवहन महानिदेशालय

 5. Types of ships for which DDOC is being applied

-8. Copy of Registered document for the office premises
+8. Copy of registered document for the office premises

 9. Copy of Certificate of Incorporation issued by Registrar of Companies

-11. Declaration of the company (i.e. Form DSM-03)
+11. Company declaration (i.e. Form DSM–03)

-12. Requisite fees of Bharat Kosh
+12. Proof of payment of requisite fees through Bharat Kosh

 1. Initial Audit Rs.
 25000 / -